XML RSS

 • Small amounts of caffeine may be beneficial

-• You may be able to use regular green tea and reduce temporary effects of caffeine by changing your green tea selection or how you make tea
+• You may be able to reduce the temporary effects of caffeine by changing your green tea selection or how you make tea

 Can a little caffeine help you?